 Whole roasted celeriac with olive oil & za’atar

-Simple but delicious side dish with the might celeriac.
+Simple but delicious side dish with the mighty celeriac.

 Whole roasted celeriac with olive oil & za'atar – recipe / A kitchen in Istanbul